Bengals rally past Chiefs 34-31, clinch AFC North title | Times Leader

 “Keep going — we’ll see you in the playoffs,” the Chiefs quarterback told Chase.

-The Bengals (10-6) are finally back in the postseason, thanks to Chase and quarterback Joe Burrow, who both shattered team records on Sunday.
+The Bengals (10-6) are finally back in the postseason, , who both shattered team records on Sunday.
 Chase’s 266 receiving yards was more than Mahomes had passing (259) in the game.

 Kansas City (11-5) had its eight-game winning streak snapped and fell out of the top seed in the AFC, ceding that spot to Tennessee.